English Trifle

 How to Make English Christmas Trifle

-You will make three layers.
-Start with about ⅓ of the pound cake and layer it in the bottom of the trifle bowl.
+Cut the pound cake into thick slices or cubes.
+Using ⅓ of the pound cake, layer it in the bottom of the bowl.
 Sprinkle the cake with some of the Marsala and Amaretto.

 First layer of trifle pound cake.

-Next, layer some pears and raspberries on top of the cake.
-Then pour about 1/3 of the creme anglaise over the fruit.
+Next, layer some pears and raspberries on top of the layer of pound cake.

 Raspberries and pears in a trifle bowl.

 Begin again with another layer of pound cake, Marsala and Amaretto, fruit, and custard.
-Repeat one more time for three layers.
+Repeat one more time for a total of three layers.

 Custard poured on top of the fruit in trifle bowl.

-Finish with a thin layer of whipped cream.
-I use this as a base before I pipe on the rosettes.
+Over the top layer of custard, add a thin layer of whipped cream as a base and then pipe rosettes.

 Spreading whipped cream on a trifle.